Broader Outcomes

 Solar power at Greytown office: Our Greytown office features a solar system.
 This reduces operational energy costs and demonstrates our commitment to energy-efficient, future-focused practices.

-Recycling and waste reduction: We prioritise smart waste management and responsible material selection.
-At the Carterton Events Centre, we used recycled materials, locally milled timber from JNL Mill, and designed for recyclability to reduce transport emissions.
+Recycling and waste reduction: We prioritise smart waste management and responsible material selection across all of our projects.
+Examples of this can be seen at the Carterton Events Centre, we used recycled materials, locally milled timber from JNL Mill, and designed for recyclability to reduce transport emissions.
 We are members of ECHO, the national e-waste recycling programme, and in September received a Certificate of Recycling for diverting 97 kg of e-waste from landfill.

 Environmentally certified materials: We specify FSC-certified timber, low-VOC paints, and other sustainable products that improve air quality and ensure long-lasting results.